ikmb/esga/docs/usage.md

 Generally, this data set is quite sparse and if you can, you should consider using a FASTA file of repeats instead (--rm_lib).
 Also, if you choose an unsupported taxonomic group, the pipeline may crash...(TBD)

-When in doubt, use `--rm_s√pecies /work_imammal` to enable this option and mask mammalian repeats.
+When in doubt, use `--rm_species /work_imammal` to enable this option and mask mammalian repeats.

 #### `--aug_species` [ default = 'human' ]
 Species model for Augustus.
 A list of valid identifiers can be found [here](https://github.com/Gaius-Augustus/Augustus/blob/master/docs/RUNNING-AUGUSTUS.md).